omgnetwork/research/plasma/plasma-mvp/in-flight-exits.md

 The liveness rule basically says that "if an output was exitable at some time and *is* spent later, then immediately after that spend, either it's still exitable or all of the spend's outputs are exitable, but not both".

 The second part probably makes sense - if something is spent, then all the resulting outputs should be exitable.
 The first case is special - if the spend is *invalid*, then the outputs should not be exitable and the input should still be exitable.
-So a short way to describe "liveness" is that all "canonical" transactions (and *only* "canonical" transactions) should impact the set of exitable transactions.
+So a short way to describe "liveness" is that all "canonical" transactions should impact the set of exitable transactions.

 We define "canonical" later.